typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 ![](/images/gc-grakn-console.png)

-Grakn console allows to perform the following actions:
+Provided you log in as user with`admin` privileges, Grakn console allows to perform the following actions:

 * create a new user:

 `CREATE USER username WITH PASSWORD userpassword WITH ROLE admin`

-* update existing user's password and/or role:
+* update existing user's password

-`UPDATE username WITH PASSWORD newpassword WITH ROLE newrole`
+`UPDATE username WITH PASSWORD newpassword`

 * retrieve all the users present: